-In early 2022, Otago Regional Council (ORC) initiated the Queensberry Community-Led Rabbit Management Programme.
-Objectives of this programme include determining which areas of Queensberry are particularly rabbit prone and why, providing education about roles and responsibilities in relation to rabbit management, and providing guidance on effective rabbit management approaches.
+In early 2022, the Otago Regional Council (ORC) initiated the Queensberry Community Rabbit Management Programme.
+The objectives included identifying areas in Queensberry that are particularly prone to rabbit and why, providing education about roles and responsibilities related to rabbit management, and offering guidance on effective rabbit management approaches.

-In February 2022, we undertook inspections and visits on 65 public and privately-owned properties in the Queensberry area to determine which locations are most affected by rabbits, which properties are managing rabbits well, and which properties require a greater level of control.
-Included in these inspections were the Central Otago District Council’s (CODC) road reserve and the Department of Conservation’s (DOC) Poison Creek reserve.
+In February 2022, ORC conducted inspections and visits on 65 public and privately-owned properties in the Queensberry area to determine which locations are most affected by rabbits, which properties are managing rabbits well, and which require a greater level of control.
+Included in these inspections were the Central Otago District Council’s (CODC) road reserve and the Department of Conservation’s (DoC) Poison Creek reserve.

-A total of 33 properties inspected were assessed as requiring a greater level of control to be compliant with the relevant rules in the Regional Pest Management Plan (RPMP).
-Owners/occupiers of these properties were asked to submit a rabbit management plan detailing how they will effectively manage rabbit numbers on their properties.
+A total of 32 properties inspected were assessed as compliant, while 33 were assessed as requiring a greater level of control to be compliant with the relevant rules in the Regional Pest Management Plan (RPMP).
+The owners/occupiers of these properties were asked to submit a rabbit management plan detailing how they would effectively manage rabbit numbers on their properties.

-In September 2022, properties assessed as requiring a greater level of control as well as some previously compliant properties were re-inspected (39).
-Of these, 30 properties were assessed as requiring a greater level of control to be compliant with the relevant rules in the RPMP.
+In September 2022, properties assessed as requiring a greater level of control as well as some previously compliant properties were re-inspected (39 properties).
+Of these, 9 were assessed as compliant, and 30 were assessed as still requiring a greater level of control to comply with the relevant rules in the RPMP.

 July 2021